vlad1k337/time-sending-sockets/README.md

 make
 ```
 ### Daytime service
-If you using daytime service, than maybe port 13 is occupied by Daytime Service Protocol.
-If so, any attempts to start the server will fail, but you can start the client, and it should print the date for ya!
+If you using daytime service, than port 13 is occupied by Daytime Service Protocol.
+So, any attempts to start the server will fail, but you can start the client, and it should print the date for ya!